-If after reading this article, you would like more information, we invite you to contact us.
+If after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-A California dry reckless has significant advantages over a California DUI.
+A California dry reckless plea bargain/charge reduction has significant advantages over a California DUI.
 These include:

-- No mandatory sentencing enhancements for repeat offenders
+- No mandatory sentencing enhancements for repeat dry reckless offenders

 - Shorter county jail sentence

-Under Vehicle Code 23103 VC, a dry reckless only subjects you to a maximum 90-day county jail sentence.
-By contrast, a California DUI carries a maximum six-month sentence (which increases to one year for a second or third offense).
+Under Vehicle Code 23103 VC, a dry reckless plea deal only subjects you to a maximum of ninety (90) days in county jail.
+By contrast, a California DUI carries a maximum six (6)-month sentence (which increases to one (1) year for a second or third offense).7

-This distinction is particularly important in the event you that you suffer a probation violation probation.
-90 days will be the absolute limit that you can be sentenced to for the dry reckless charge, which is half (if not a quarter) of what you'd face for a DUI conviction.
+This distinction is particularly important in the event that you suffer a probation violation.
+Ninety days will be the absolute limit that you can be sentenced to for the dry reckless charge, which is half (if not a quarter) of what you'd face for a probation violation after a DUI conviction.

 - Shorter probation period

-Probation for a dry reckless conviction will typically only last one or two years.
-Probation for a California DUI typically lasts between three and five years.
+Probation for a dry reckless conviction typically lasts only one or two years.
+In contrast, probation for a California DUI typically lasts between three and five years.